sonic-net/SONiC/doc/mgmt/gnmi/gNMI_Subscription_for_YangData.md

 #### 1.2.3 TARGET_DEFINED subscription for all paths

 Infrastructure should support TARGET_DEFINED subscription for all YANG paths.
-Subscribe request should be treated as ON_CHANGE or SAMPLE based on the app's preferences for the target path.
+Subscribe request should be treated as ON_CHANGE or SAMPLE based on the preferences (whether ON_CHANGE supported or not) set for the target path.
 It should split into multiple requests if the target path supports ON_CHANGE but some of its descendent paths do not.